Does media use really impact marital quality? And what can you do to protect your marriage from social media if it does?

 It is interesting that the husband’s use of social media appeared to impact marital quality more than the wife’s.
 Dew and Tulane speculated that, since women use communication to build their relationships more than men do, they see it as just another tool to communicate and connect.
 However, men’s use of social networking sites may violate social norms and expectations about their behavior, which could lead to marital issues.

-- Make time for face-to-face conversation.
-Focusing on your phone, television, Facebook, etc. takes away from truly focusing on each other.
-While media can be used to communicate with your spouse, there is no substitute for face-to-face conversation.
+Make time for face-to-face conversation.
+Focusing on your phone, television, Facebook, etc. takes away from focusing on each other.
+While you can use media to communicate with your spouse, there’s no substitute for face-to-face conversation.

-- Ask each other about how media use affects your relationship.
-You may need to take a break from media and invest that time elsewhere.
+Ask each other about how media use affects your relationship.
+You may need to take a break from media.
+Invest that time elsewhere.

-- Establish media-free zones.
+Establish media-free zones.
 Too much of anything can be a bad thing.
 Decide together if certain times or places in your home (like the bedroom) are off-limits for media use.
-Be accountable to each other.
+Hold each other accountable.

-Sitting beside each other doesn’t necessarily mean you are spending quality time together, especially if you both are in your own worlds utilizing media.
+Sitting beside each other doesn’t mean you are spending quality time together, especially if you both are in your own worlds on media.
 Take steps to ensure that media doesn’t distract you from the most important relationship in your life.